shayongithub/vnuk-ai-challenge2/README.md

 ### Model Architecture

 As the image of model above, the left hand side is the input for Text, and the right hand side is for images.
-After preprocessing captions and embeded words to vector, we fit it into LSTM model
+After preprocessing captions, embedded words to vector, extract features from images.
+We concatnate these 2 inputs